mfwre/rsincron/README.md

 ### Currently working on
 Some sort of runtime checks:
-- [ ] loop (with configurable) polling time checks for missed folders, if recursion is on, and adds them to the active watches
+- [x] loop checks for missed folders, if recursion is on, and adds them to the active watches
-- [ ] general, configurable, logging (now it's very minimal to stdin/stderr)
+- [x] general, configurable, logging (now it's very minimal to stdin/stderr)
+- [ ] loop checks for removed folders (if active watch is now looking nowhere move it to FailedWatches)
+- [ ] better debug and info logging

 ## About
 This is a **very not ready** piece of software.
 Be ready for things not working